Published on

 [.blog-callout]

-- You’ll also see when to move from AI-generated code to a structured platform like Softr, where databases, permissions, and workflows are built in.
+• You’ll also see when to move from AI-generated code to an AI app builder like Softr, where databases, permissions, and workflows are built in.

 [.blog-callout]

 Vibe coding is changing how teams build software.
-Instead of typing code, you describe what you need, and AI turns it into working features or full apps.
+Instead of typing code, you describe what you need, and AI turns it into working features or (with some extra legwork) full apps.
 It’s fast, flexible, and can help small and mid-sized businesses move projects forward without waiting on technical backlogs.

 But building through AI alone comes with trade-offs, like unclear logic, hidden errors, or security gaps if there’s no structure behind it.
-That’s where vibe coding best practices make the difference.
+That’s where vibe coding best practices make a big difference.

-In this guide, you’ll learn 8 simple ways to make vibe coding actually work for your team.
-That includes: how to write clearer prompts, test what the AI builds, and know when it’s better to use an AI-powered no-code tool like Softr instead.
+In this guide, you’ll learn 9 simple ways to make vibe coding actually work for your team.
+That includes how to write clearer prompts, test what the AI builds, and know when it’s better to use an AI no-code app builder like Softr instead.

 3 ways teams use vibe coding today + pros and cons